2018 new phone release calendar

 Codenamed Crosshatch, Albacore and Blueline, we know that these new pure Android phones will run the to-be-announced Android 9.0 P, and that they will likely carry the 10nm (second-gen) Snapdragon 845 processor and feature 18:9 pOLED panels.

-Originally tipped for February's MWC tradeshow, but now all but confirmed for launch at a separate Paris event on 27 March, the P20 will be successor to the company's current flagship, the P10.
+Now confirmed for launch at a separate Paris event on 27 March, the P20 will be successor to the company's current flagship, the P10.
+It will arrive in standard, Lite and Pro models.

-In common with the Mate 10 it will likely get the Kirin 970 chip, which Huawei claims delivers 25 times better CPU performance and 50 times greater energy efficiency.
+In common with the Mate 10 the P20 standard and Pro models will likely get the Kirin 970 chip, which Huawei claims delivers 25 times better CPU performance and 50 times greater energy efficiency.

-The LG G7 will not launch at MWC 2018 as originally expected, but is instead arrive in June - potentially with a new name.
+The LG G7 did not launch at MWC 2018 as was originally expected, but is instead arrive in June - potentially with a new name.
+And a notch, allegedly.

 Rumours suggest we'll see a new 6.1in FullVision MLCD+ display, along with the Snapdragon 845, 4GB of RAM, 64GB storage, dual-cameras, wireless charging and more.